vitchyr/torch-rl/README.md

 ```

 ### MdpSampler
-The MdpSampler is responsible for 'playing' out an episode of the MDP.
-It must
+The MdpSampler is a wrapper around an Mdp that out provides some convenience
-be given an MDP and implements two methods:
+methods for sampling the MDP, namely:

 `[number] sample_reward(policy)`
     Samples the reward of a given policy.